 What is hip dysplasia?

-Unfortunately, patients are often born with hip dysplasia.
-This chronic pain disorder is from a hip dislocation that leaves the joint with a shallow or mal-oriented socket.
+This chronic pain disorder is from abnormal development in the womb that leaves the joint with a shallow or mal-oriented socket.
 The head of the femur bone may also have an abnormal shape when hip dysplasia occurs.
 An average hip joint has a ball and socket shape where the femur fits perfectly into the pelvic bone.
-Dysplasia will leave the hip with overstretched ligaments and instability as the patient ages.
+Dysplasia will leave the hip with overstretched ligaments and instability as the patient ages, and may lead to a dislocation of the hip joint.
+Hip Dysplasia is more common in females.

 What causes hip dysplasia?

 For infants, if the hip does not form correctly in the womb, they will most likely be born with hip dysplasia.
-The femur bone is loose within the socket.
+The head of the thigh bone (femur) is loose within the socket of the hip joint.
 Most cases of adult hip dysplasia are because the patient did not receive treatment at an earlier age.
 So, an older patient may suffer from this condition, but it is more of a pediatric disorder.
 Genetics is the original cause of hip dysplasia.
 Children may start to develop hip pain as they grow and their growth can reveal the hip dysplasia diagnosis as well.

 - Limping whenever walking